-Truly the jewel in Beyond Meat’s crown is the Beyond Burger, which is available at more than 25,000 locations worldwide.
+Truly the jewel in Beyond Meat’s crown is the Beyond Burger.
 This soy-free burger gets its fleshy texture from pea protein isolate and bamboo cellulose, which is flavored with spices.
 This groundbreaking “bleeding” burger is so packed with plant-based goodness it actually oozes moisture when cut, thanks to the inclusion of beetroot extract.
 In the first two years after launching its succulent patty, Beyond Meat sold more than 11 million burgers.

-The burger was such a resounding success in the US, that by 2018 it was being served up in nine major restaurants including Bare Burger and TGI Fridays.
-When it arrived at A&W Canada, it helped the fast food chain boost sales by 10 percent.
+The burger was a resounding success in the U.S. By 2018, it was being served up in nine major restaurants including Bare Burger and TGI Fridays.
+When it arrived at A&W Canada, it helped the fast-food chain boost sales by 10 percent.

 2. Beyond Sausage

 The Beyond Sausage is said to be the “world’s first plant-based sausage that looks, sizzles, and satisfies like pork.“